 ‘Neither can I,’ said Samara, impatiently, ‘but we knew where it was a moment ago, didn’t we?’

 Raja and Samara once again climbed on top of Barado and he galloped off in the general direction where they had seen the speck.
-Very soon afterwards they saw what it was: a small boy on top of a one-humped camel.
+Soon afterwards, they saw what it was: a small boy on top of a one-humped camel.
 The boy wore a blue cotton shirt and loose white trousers.
 He wore a brown turban around his head.
-From his appearance he seemed to be just a bit older than Raja, with a lighter complexion than the other two children for Raja was fairly dark, though not as dark as Samara.
+From his appearance he seemed to be just a bit older than Raja.
+His complexion was the colour of the brown camel he rode, not as fair as Raja and not as dark as the princess.

-When they reached the boy, Raja greeted him with the words, ‘Good evening, Elder Brother, please could you tell us the way to Hoven?’
+When they reached the boy, Raja eagerly greeted him with the words, ‘Good evening, friend, please could you tell us the way to Hoven?’

 ‘This is Raja, I am Samara, and this is our horse and good friend, Barado.
-We are on our way to Hoven to buy some Osfofo herbal concoction for Raja’s grandmother.’
+We are on our way to Hoven to buy some Osfofo, an herbal medicine for Raja’s grandmother.’

-‘I am pleased to meet all of you,’ said the boy.
-‘My name is Abdul.
+‘I am pleased to meet all of you,’ said the boy, getting off his camel.
+‘My name is Nando.
 You have a beautiful horse.
 Would you like to sell it?’
 He then saw that the princess looked angry.
 ‘Don’t be angry.
 I will give you a good price.
-I can offer you six Arabian horses for your one white horse.’
+I can offer you three horses for your one white horse.’

 ‘Barado is not for sale,’ said Samara crossly.
 ‘Besides, what do you need horses for?
 You only have camels in the Hotlands, don’t you?’

-‘What you say is true of most of the Hotlands,’ said Abdul, ‘but not about where I come from.’
+‘What you say is true of most of the Hotlands,’ said Nando, ‘but not about where I come from.
+We have horses too.’

 ‘I see,’ said the princess, ‘but in any case, as I’ve just told you, our horse is not for sale.
 Now, would you be so kind as to tell us the way to Hoven?
 It is most urgent that we get there as soon as possible.’

 ‘Not really,’ said the princess.

-‘Well, in that case I shall point out the star that can help you reach your destination,’ said Nando.
+‘My friend Raja, I shall point out the star that can help you reach your destination,’ said Nando.
 ‘Both of you, please come closer to me so that you can better follow the line of my vision.’

 ‘You mean that one which has a slightly pinkish star in the middle?’ asked Raja.

 ‘Oh, yes,’ said Samara.
-‘An octagon has five sides to it.
+‘An octagon has eight sides to it.
 Let me see what you mean.’
 She peered at the group of stars.
 ‘Yes, I see the octagon.
-Do you see it Raja?’
+Do you see it, Raja?’

-It took Raja a few more minutes of searching and then he could see the octagon as well.
+Raja searched carefully, and then he could see the octagon as well.

-Samara and Raja extended the sides of the octagon in all directions as Abdul had suggested, and very soon became aware of the bright star he had spoken about.
+Samara and Raja extended the sides of the octagon in all directions as Nando had suggested, and very soon became aware of the bright star he had spoken about.

-‘Well, now you know the way,’ laughed Abdul.
+‘Well, now you know the way,’ laughed Nando.
 ‘All you have to do is just follow that star and you will reach your destination.
 That’s your readymade map in the sky that you can never lose.’

 He shook hands with Samara and then with Raja.
 He suddenly stopped short.

 ‘Your hand seems a bit clammy to me, Raja,’ he said.
-‘Sometimes this can be a sign of the dreaded bumbolla virus.
+‘Sometimes this can be a sign of the dreaded teribola.
 It’s quite a common infection around these parts.’

 Raja looked puzzled.
 ‘I feel fine,’ he said.
 ‘I’m sure it’s nothing to worry about.’

-‘Oh but everybody feels fine at the beginning,’ said Abdul.
+‘Oh, but everybody feels fine at the beginning,’ said Nando.
 ‘Tell me, are you carrying some Koko medicine?’

 ‘I’ve never heard of it,’ said Samara.
 ‘What’s it supposed to do?’

-‘It completely neutralises the bumbolla virus,’ said Abdul.
+‘It’s like a magical cure for the teribola,’ said Nando.
 ‘It’s a bit like the medicine you are going to buy for Raja’s grandma.
 But you don’t get so much time to apply the antidote.
 You have to administer Koko medicine within four hours of getting the fever, otherwise it’s good bye.’

 ‘I’m sure it’s nothing to worry about,’ said Samara, ‘but we’ll buy some Koko medicine to take back to Wetlands.’